farismalaeb/Powershell/CertificateScanner/ReadMe.md

 - **EmailSMTPServerSSL**: Use SSL for communication
 - **EmailSubject**: The Message Subject to use.

+> The **FilePath** should contain a site list one on each line, the format should be only the site without the https.
+The script can sanitize the list and clear the list.

 ## Example

 The following example scans a list of sites and show the result on the screen.